 It’s the radiator cap that came on all (exceptions may exist) 1969-1970 Mustangs built at the Dearborn Michigan plant.
-This is one of several parts that are considered plant specific.
-Ford had several vendors for each common critical part and sometimes the vendor closest to the plant became that plants sole supplier if they were able to keep up with that plants needs.
+This is one of several parts that are considered plant-specific.
+Ford had several vendors for each common critical part and sometimes the vendor closest to the plant became that plant's sole supplier if they were able to keep up with that plant's needs.
 Originals are nearly impossible to locate and are very expensive.
-I have posted this picture so you can see the differences between the reproduction and an original.
+I have posted this picture so you can see the differences between the reproduction and the original.

 1969 vs 1970 Hood Latch Strikers

 The 1969 hood latch striker was phosphated and the 1970 striker was zinc dichromate plated.
 Both will function on either year.
 It’s easy to tell them apart when they are together.
 I always look for the area pointed out with the arrows shown to tell the difference.
 It should be noted that we have found both strikers on late 1969 and early 1970 production Mustangs.
 We have also found that most all Shelby's made in late 1969 production had the 1970 type of striker.